 Buy the Terra Nova Laser Compact 2 at Amazon US

 Positives: spacious, copes well beyond rated 3 seasons, reasonable price.

 Negatives: not any I can find.

-Another Mountain Safety Research offering to add to the list of best two person tents for hiking and backpacking: the Hubba Hubba NX.
+Another Mountain Safety Research offering to add to the list of the best two person tents for hiking and backpacking: is the Hubba Hubba NX.

 Before we go on, let me say that I don’t own a Hubba Hubba NX.
 I did dabble with buying one but chose a Keron 3 GT for that particular journey.
 However, I did take some time do some testing and have learned a lot about this tent.

 It’s not as light as the Terra Nova Laser 2, but much lighter than the Elixir 2.
 Some hikers have argued that the Hubba Hubba NX is not suitable for extremes of weather.
 And I agree, to a point.
 MSR has designated this a 3-season tent, but there are reports of it performing well in pretty wild conditions.

 Like some other tents in this review, the inner can act as a standalone shelter.
 Great news for a spot of star watching on those balmy Northumbrian evenings!